wenwu35/mcp-snowflake-server/README.md

 #### Query Tools
 - `read_query`
   - Execute SELECT queries to read data from the database
   - Input:
     - `query` (string): The SELECT SQL query to execute
   - Returns: Query results as array of objects

 - `write_query` (with `--allow-write` flag)
   - Execute INSERT, UPDATE, or DELETE queries
   - Input:
     - `query` (string): The SQL modification query
   - Returns: `{ affected_rows: number }`

 - `create_table` (with `--allow-write` flag)
   - Create new tables in the database
   - Input:
     - `query` (string): CREATE TABLE SQL statement
   - Returns: Confirmation of table creation

 #### Schema Tools
+- `list_databases`
+  - Get a list of all databases in the Snowflake instance.
+  - No input required
+  - Returns: Array of database names.

+- `list_schemas`
+  - Get a list of all schemas in a specific database.
+  - Input:
+    - `database` (string): Name of the database.
+  - Returns: Array of schema names.

 - `list_tables`
-   - Get a list of all tables in the database
+  - Get a list of all tables in a specific database and schema.
-   - No input required
+  - Input:
+    - `database` (string): Name of the database.
+    - `schema` (string): Name of the schema.
-   - Returns: Array of table names
+  - Returns: Array of table metadata.

 - `describe-table`
   - View column information for a specific table
   - Input:
-     - `table_name` (string): Name of table to describe (can be fully qualified)
+    - `table_name` (string): Fully qualified name of table to describe (e.g., `database.schema.table`)
   - Returns: Array of column definitions with names and types

 #### Analysis Tools
 - `append_insight`
   - Add new data insights to the memo resource
   - Input:
     - `insight` (string): data insight discovered from analysis
   - Returns: Confirmation of insight addition
   - Triggers update of memo://insights resource

 ## Usage with Claude Desktop Locally